Open and Save Word Document in Blazor

 using Syncfusion.DocIO.DLS;

-Step 7: Create a new MemoryStream method with name as OpenAndSaveDocument in WordService class and include the following code snippet to open an existing Word document in Blazor Server app.
+Step 7: Create a new MemoryStream method named OpenAndSaveDocument in the WordService class, and include the following code snippet to open an existing Word document in Blazor Web App Server.

 public MemoryStream OpenAndSaveDocument()